YoussefBayouli/AWS-Cloud-Security---Protecting-Resources-and-Data-in-the-Cloud/README.md

 * **E1T4.txt** - Text file identifying 2 poor security practices with justification.

 ### Task 1:  Review Architecture Diagram
-In this task, the objective is to familiarize yourself with the starting architecture diagram.
+In this task, the objective is to familiarize  with the starting architecture diagram.
 An architecture diagram has been provided which reflects the resources that will be deployed in your AWS account.

 The diagram file, title `AWS-WebServiceDiagram-v1-insecure.png`, can be found in the _starter_ directory in this repo.